sharetribe/flex-docs/src/docs/howto-users-and-authentication/login-as-user/index.md

 the following in order.

 ### Authentication fails with message: Failed to authorize as a user, error: <error message>

+Double check that the **REACT_APP_MARKETPLACE_ROOT_URL** environment variable of your marketplace website matches the Marketplace URL you have configured in Console.

+### Authentication fails with message: Mismatch between redirect_uri parameter value and Marketplace URL

 Double check that the **REACT_APP_MARKETPLACE_ROOT_URL** environment variable of your marketplace website matches the Marketplace URL you